 In Louisiana, whether your potential case involves damage to real property (your house or your land, for example) or personal property (including vehicle damage), it must be brought to the state's civil court system within one year.

-This rule can be found at Louisiana Civil Code Article 3492, which codifies something of a "catch-all" statute of limitations that applies to most tort or injury cases filed in Louisiana's courts.
+This rule can be found at Louisiana Civil Code Article 3492, which sets something of a "catch-all" statute of limitations that applies to most tort or injury cases filed in Louisiana's courts.
 Specifically, this law says: "Delictual actions are subject to a liberative prescription of one year.
 This prescription commences to run from the day injury or damage is sustained."

 That's a lot of legalese to cut through.
 But a "delictual" action is simply a lawsuit over some kind of harm.
 So, under Article 3492, any lawsuit for damage to or destruction of property must be filed within one year.
 The "prescription commences" language is just a confusing way of saying that the one-year "clock" usually starts ticking as soon as the property owner becomes aware (or should have become aware) that someone else caused damage to his or her property.